Montgomery Blair High School: Year-round

+Rivalries

+Blair's biggest sports rivalry is with Northwood High School, another Downcounty Consortium school.
+Games between the schools are often dubbed "Battle of the Boulevard" because both sit on University Boulevard.

 Student activities and traditions

-MBHS has over 95 teams or clubs, some of which are entirely student-run, including the Blair Radio Station, "Blazer Pride" Marching Band, Debate Team, and Jewish Culture Club and Philosophy Club.
+MBHS has more than 95 teams or clubs, some of which are entirely student-run, including the Blair Radio Station, "Blazer Pride" Marching Band, Debate Team, Jewish Culture Club, and Philosophy Club.

-Popular activities include: Knowledge Master Open, American Computer Science League, Envirothon, Science Bowl, Ocean Science Bowl, Doodle4Google, and Youth and Government.
+Popular activities include: American Computer Science League, Envirothon, Science Bowl, Ocean Science Bowl, Doodle4Google, and Youth and Government.

+Publications

+MBHS has two student news publications: Silver Chips, a self-funded print newspaper and 2024 National Pacemaker Finalist; and Silver Chips Online, an online publication that received the National Scholastic Press Association Online Pacemaker Award in 2004, 2005, and 2006.

+Blair also publishes Silver Quill, a literary arts magazine whose annual issue is distributed at the end of the year; and Silver Splinter, a satirical website.